 -> IntegrationTesterActions.php generated successfully.
 251 methods added

 \IntegrationTester includes modules: Phalcon4, Redis, Asserts, Filesystem, Helper\Integration, Helper\PhalconLibmemcached, Helper\Unit

 This will start running the unit testing suite.
 You will see a lot of tests and assertions.
 At the time of this article, we have Tests: 2780, Assertions: 8965, Skipped: 34 unit tests.
 The reason for so many skipped tests is that we created test stubs for every component and every method in each component.
 This was to create awareness on what needs to be checked and what components/methods we need to write tests for.
 Of course some test stubs are duplicate or obsolete.
 Those will be deleted once the relevant component is checked and tests written for it.
 Our goal is to get as close to 100% code coverage as possible.
 If we manage to get to 100% that would be great!

 Execute single test:

-To run database related tests you need to run the
+To run database related tests you can use the relevant aliases:

 and then you can run your tests